-While we love a traditional veil, it’s safe to say we’re suckers for wedding-day flower crowns.
-It seems like brides everywhere can agree, too, as many are exchanging veils and jeweled headpieces for one of these blooming halos.
-Aside from being absolutely stunning, wedding flower crowns are exceptionally versatile wedding hairstyles.
+While we love a traditional veil, it’s safe to say we’re suckers for a flower crown wedding look.
+Many brides are exchanging veils and jeweled headpieces for one of these blooming halos.
+Aside from being absolutely stunning, flower crowns are exceptionally versatile wedding hairstyles.
 Throwing a summer wedding?
 A vibrant flower crown will give you that fresh, garden-party appearance or add an effortless, bohemian vibe to your bridal style.
 Even your bridal party can get in on the floral fun, or you can crown a flower girl with a halo of baby's breath for an adorably angelic look.
 Floral wreaths might just be the ultimate wedding hairstyle accessory and there's one for every wedding theme.
 And yes, there are even flower crown options for winter weddings.

 Scroll on for wedding flower crown ideas that could be the perfect finishing touch to your wedding hairstyle.